chax-at/prisma-filter/README.md

 npm i @chax-at/prisma-filter
 ```

+You also need to have `@nestjs/common` installed, currently version 6-8 is supported.

 To validate the user query input, you might have to provide your own interface implementations with the annotated
 validation constraints.
 If you're using class-validator and class-transformer, this definition can look like this
 (set the constraints and default values for offset+limit to sensible values for your project):